Rahul-Bairwa/React-Textflux/README.md

 - **Enhanced error handling:** Better error handling for file operations and media uploads
 - **Focus management:** Improved focus handling between editor and toolbar
 - **Existing media support:** All existing images/videos in editor content are automatically clickable for fullscreen preview
-- **Code block support:** Insert code blocks via toolbar or Ctrl+K, and paste code from IDE for auto-formatting
+- **Code block UX:** When you insert a code block, a new line is automatically added after it, but focus stays inside the code block so you can start typing code immediately.
+Move out of the code block with arrow keys or mouse to continue writing.

 ---